relacs/makertai/README.md

 ./makertaikernel.sh test batch apic
 ```

-Others:
-- disable all DMA transfers by setting kernel parameter `libata.dma=0`.
-- What about `ide-core.nodma` parameter (it's ide not sata!)?
-- What about ltpc=irq ?
-- `README.CONF_RMRKS`: LINUX use of DMA can add latency, especially when
-  it is supported in burst mode.

 After restart, check for the number of CPUs - they might be reduced
 if you disabled too much ACPI:
 ```